roberthodgen/phonegap-mwbarcodescanner/README.md

-Manateeworks Barcode Scanner Plugin
+Manatee Works Barcode Scanner Plugin
 =========================
  Version 1.3

-Guide on how to add the mobiScan Phonegap plugin to your project(s)
+Guide on how to add the Manatee Works Barcode Scanner Phonegap plugin to your project(s)

 *For more in-depth info, visit our website at [www.manateeworks.com](http://manateeworks.com/)*